Check out how libraries are empowering members of your community.

 EBook Pricing

-Publishers often charge libraries triple what a consumer pays for the same eBook with more restrictive licenses.
+Publishers often charge libraries five to six times the consumer cost for the same eBook with more restrictive licenses.
 These policies have severely limited libraries’ ability to purchase electronic content to meet demand.
 For library users with dyslexia, disabilities, and mobility challenges, eBooks and audiobooks are a necessity.
-H.4802 (link opens in a new window) An Act addressing challenges facing public libraries and digital resource collections sought to lean on the Commonwealth’s strong consumer protection law to require publishers to use fair practices when doing business with libraries.
-This bill also did not make it to a floor vote.
+The Massachusetts Library Association (MLA) is working with state legislators to ensure access.
+The following bills have been filed:

 State funding through the Governor and Legislature supports statewide lending, eBooks and audiobooks, delivery, library technology, online learning and research, programming and much more.